dockerian/poetry/blog/poetry-study.md

   A masculine rhyme hits strong and neat:
   “Sky” with “fly” makes the close complete.
   But feminine rhyme, with an extra fall,
-  Like “falling” and “calling,” softens all.
+  Like “falling” and “calling”, softens all.

   There’s alliteration—— sound repeat:
   Softly sighs the summer heat.
   Alliteration brings sound alive:
-  With consonants like “crickets cry.”
+  With consonants like “crickets cry”.
   While assonance lets vowels chime,
-  In “high tide’s time,” it sings through rhyme.
+  In “high tide’s time”, it sings through rhyme.
   Consonance repeats in scattered place——
   Like “blank bank’s bark” in a quiet space.